plasmapotential/heatFOAM/README.md

 # heatFOAM:
 This repo contains the heatFOAM solver, which is a custom solver for openFOAM.  heatFOAM solves the thermal diffusion equation in 3D for a solid material with temperature dependent thermal properties.
-The heat flux is applied as a Neumann boundary condition, and temperature is solved throughout the bulk material, which is of singular composition.
+The heat flux is applied as a Neumann boundary condition, and temperature is solved throughout the bulk material, which is of singular composition (ie not a multi-region problem).

 This code is meant to be utilized with the Heat flux Engineering Analysis Toolkit (HEAT), which can be found here: https://github.com/plasmapotential/HEAT